raulrod16124/raulrod16124/README.md

-### Hi I'm Raúl👋 a Frontend developer with special affection to React
+### Hi I'm Raúl👋 a Frontend developer with special affection to React and Typescripts

 <!--
 **raulrod16124/raulrod16124** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.